rnasc/rnsap/README.md

 This project is a way to return to the community what I have needed and built along the way.

+## This gem

+This Gem simplifies that process of calling SAP RFC (Remote Function Call) functions, making it quick to get information back from SAP into a Ruby/Rails apps.

 ## What you'll find here
 The following function calls are available:
 | RFC                          | Function                                             | Status |